GAIR-NLP/auto-j/README.md

 We use `python 3.10` in this project.
 You are encouraged to create a virtual environment through `conda`.

-Then, we have to install all the libraries listed in `requirements.txt`, note that you may choose an appropriate version of `torch` according to your CUDA version (we write `torch>=2.0.1+cu118` in this file).
+Then, we have to install all the libraries listed in `requirements.txt`.
+Note that you may choose an appropriate version of `torch` according to your CUDA version (we write `torch>=2.0.1+cu118` in this file).

 ```bash
 pip install -r requirements.txt